JAFisher/TiOutburst/README.md

 **10th July**

-Changes to utterance to allow delays between paragraphs.
+Changes to outburst to allow delays between paragraphs.

-UtteranceConstruct:beforeDelay
+OutburstContruct:beforeDelay

-UtteranceConstruct:afterDelay
+OutburstContruct:afterDelay

-Going to add a varity of events including when a paragraph has finished been read, when the entire utterance collection is finished and hopefully something cool word by word tracking.
+Going to add a varity of events including when a paragraph has finished been read, when the entire outburst collection is finished and hopefully something cool word by word tracking.